Become the best outsourcing partners with these recommendations

 For this, you really can’t underestimate the power of face-to-face communication.
 Today’s remote workforce is only growing and it can be easy to forget that you’re talking to human beings when you’re just facing a computer screen all the time.
 Take advantage of technology and use tools like Zoom or Slack to facilitate real conversations.

 The world is growing ever smaller and more connected but it can be easy to forget the simple and most important things.
-Sure, you don’t have to be best friends, but there’s no denying that it’s easier to become nearshore partners if you get along.
+Sure, you don’t have to be best friends, but there’s no denying that it’s easier to become outsourcing partners if you get along.
 Schedule “buffer-time/get-to-know” into your meetings, it doesn’t have to be long, even a good 5-10 minutes of small talk to check in on how the team is doing can set the tone!

 Respecting time zones and cultural differences